tooevangelist/flexible-jekyll/_posts/2021-02-02-speakers-guide.md

 * This slot is open, want to speak?
 * This slot is open, want to speak?

-August... shall we do meetups in August? ;-)
+August 5 and August 19 meetups are in the process of planning.
+Have ideas?
+Wanna speak?

 *NOTE:* If you need help with starting a community meetup of your own, perhaps we can help.
 See [readme.md](/README.md)